vskarleas/INF203-Project/compte-rendu.md

 ## Introduction

 On the UE course of INF203 under the general idea of learning the basic commands of BASH and having an introduction at the C language programming, we are forced to develop two different projects using BASH (Shell scripting) for the first phase as well as C for the rest of the phases and following the different programming techniques as well as skills that we developed during this semester.
 Below are written the indications that we needed to follow, the procedure that we followed in order to resolve any problems, as well as a summary of the problems / difficulties that we met.
+Our goal through this project is to explore smart applications of functions in these two essential programming languages while we are staying focused on the indications given by the project’s paper.On the UE course of INF203 under the general idea of learning the basic commands of BASH and having an introduction at the C language programming, we are forced to develop two different projects using BASH (Shell scripting) for the first phase as well as C for the rest of the phases and following the different programming techniques as well as skills that we developed during this semester.
+Below are written the indications that we needed to follow, the procedure that we followed in order to resolve any problems, as well as a summary of the problems / difficulties that we met.
 Our goal through this project is to explore smart applications of functions in these two essential programming languages while we are staying focused on the indications given by the project’s paper.

 ## Indications

 **Phase 1 (Bash)**

 By using the cowsay library of Bash (to be installed) we need to propose several scripts that perform the following actions mentioned below.
 In the scripts below, the goal is to use dynamic listing of content, directed to cowsay printing function.
 We are required to create seven scripts.
-More specifically:
+More specificallyBy using the cowsay library of Bash (to be installed) we need to propose several scripts that perform the following actions mentioned below.
+In the scripts below, the goal is to use dynamic listing of content, directed to cowsay printing function.
+We are required to create seven scripts.
+More specificall:

 1. cow kindergarten
 2. cow primaryschool